Skip to main content

 • As the cue-routine-reward loop becomes more automatic, we start to crave and anticipate the rewards, which locks in the routine and habit.

-In our full 11-page summary, we elaborate more on: why our brains work this way, with examples like how Pepsodent managed to instil the habit of brushing teeth, and how P&G’s Febreze successfully penetrated households to become part of people’s cleaning habits.
+Our full 11-page summary elaborates more on: why our brains work this way, with examples like how Pepsodent managed to instil the habit of brushing teeth, and how P&G’s Febreze successfully penetrated households to become part of people’s cleaning habits.
 In the book, Duhigg provides numerous case studies and examples in vivid detail to help us see and understand how exactly habits are formed, and how they can be changed.

 The Power of Habits summary_transform habits